Population Health Sciences

 Credit 3 units.

 The course - multilevel and longitudinal data analyses for clinical research is designed for medical students, clinicians and health researchers.
-The course is an extension of the intermediate biostatistics (M19-512, instructor Yan Yan).
+The course is an extension of the intermediate biostatistics PHS 5041.
 The topics include basic statistical concepts and methods for various types of clinical data (continuous, categorical, count, and time-to-event outcome data) in multilevel and longitudinal settings.
 Through lectures, SAS labs, and homework assignments, students will understand the basic statistical concepts and methods for the four types of clinical outcome data in multilevel and longitudinal settings, will be able to address clinical research questions using these concepts and methods, will be able to perform basic data analyses on these types of data with SAS software, will be able to interpret the results in the context of clinical research.

 Credit 3 units.